Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB280', 'How to specify Selenium or Appium capabilities which are not available through Rapise UI?')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB280.aspx">KB280</a> How to specify Selenium or Appium capabilities which are not available through Rapise UI?

-From this article you will learn how to pass additional parameters to Selenium or Appium target, even if they can not be specified in a profile.
-This recipe can be also used to override parameters of a profile right from a test code.
+From this article you will learn how to pass additional parameters to Selenium or Appium target, even if they can not be specified in a profile.В  This recipe can be also used to override parameters of a profile right from a test code.
 Requires Rapise 5.3+

 ### <a onclick="return RegisterKbClick('KB279', 'How to run cross-browser and mobile tests on Sauce Labs?')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB279.aspx">KB279</a> How to run cross-browser and mobile tests on Sauce Labs?